AnoukSmet/Casa-Pedra-Nobre/README.md

 ### **Design Choices**

 I have spent quite some time thinking about the design of the website for CPN.
-I will use the real logo og CPN and I will integrate the colors of the logo into the website.
+I will use the real logo of CPN and I will integrate the colors of the logo into the website.
 The colors used bring a southern feeling to website which fits perfect with the location, Portugal.

 I have used [Coolors](https://coolors.co/ "Coolors.co") to come up with the exact color scheme.